kshedden/workshops/dair3/design/design.md

   etc.).
 To address this, each plot can be divided in half, and the two halves are randomly assigned, one to the treatment and one to the control.

+- In current medical research, many factors arise that could serve as blocking factors, such as batches of reagents, litters of animals, plates or batches of assays, technician effects, and drifting instrument calibration.

 ## Surveys

 - A _sample survey_ is a research tool in which the goal is to quantify the state of a population, with a primary focus on achieving low bias for a defined target population.

+- The term "survey" usually should refer to any overall research effort that aims to characterize a population unbiasedly.
+This could refer to a study with human subjects but could also refer to surveying, say, the distribution of tree species in a geographic area.
+In the case of surveys that involve interviewing human subjects, a _questionnaire_, _survey form_, or _survey instrument_ refers to the actual assessment items that are used for each unit.

 - Unlike most trials and studies (cohort, case/control, etc.) the goal of a survey is not usually to assess the effect of an exposure or intervention, and